By Douglas B. Marks

 As part of our discussion, we discuss a tentative plan on how to structure their wills or trusts and their other documents.
 If they want to move forward, I e-mail them an engagement letter and questionnaire, both of which they can fill out and submit using my secure forms online.
 I also request that they pay the flat rate amounts for their plan up-front into my trust account.

 Once my clients fill out and submit the online engagement letter and questionnaire and deposit their retainer into my trust account, I draft the documents and send discussions drafts.
-We work through revisions via e-mail and via telephone, and then they come into my office to discuss final revisions and execute the documents.
-I always do an assessment of the clients’ ability to comprehend what they are doing throughout the process, but especially at the execution of the documents.
+We work through revisions via e-mail and via telephone, and then we get together in person to execute the documents.

 You can do all this yourself or with the assistance of an online document preparer.
 However, there are important reasons you should consider talking with an attorney who can meet you face-to-face and help you personally.
 Here are a few: